LikeManTV/crews/README.md

 ## Exports (server)
 - `ownsCrew(netId)` - returns true if player owns a crew
+- `ownsCrew2(identifier)` - returns true if player owns a crew
-- `isInCrew(netId)` - returns true if player is in crew
+- `isInCrew(netId)` - returns true if player is in a crew
+- `isInCrew2(identifier)` - returns true if player is in a crew
+- `isInPlayersCrew(owner, player)` - returns true if player is in other player's crew (uses identifiers)
 - `getCrewName(netId)` - returns crew name of players crew
 - `getCrewTag(netId)` - returns crew tag of players crew
 - `getCrewMembers(netId)` - returns table containing server IDs of all members

-Credits: Vallorz
+Credits: Vallorz, HRS